stoutlabs/twitch-moisture-bot/readme.md

 1. Install Node.js on your machine, if not installed already.
 (It's small and lightweight, it'll run on a potato!)
 2. Download this repo into a directory of your choice
+3. Rename the 'options_default.js' file to 'options.js'
-3. Edit the 'options.js' file, updating the appropriate values for: your twitch bot's account name and oauth token, channel name, and your Fortnite Tracker API URL/key
+4. Open/edit the 'options.js' file, updating the appropriate values for: your twitch bot's account name and oauth token, channel name, and your Fortnite Tracker API URL/key

-4. Open a command prompt in the directory (In Windows, right click and select "open command prompt here")
+5. Open a command prompt in the directory (In Windows, right click and select "open command prompt here")
-5. At the prompt, type: npm install
+6. At the prompt, type: npm install
-6. Your bot is now ready to be run!
-(You only have to run the above command once.)
+7. Your bot is now ready to be run!
+(Note: You only have to run these steps once.)

 ### Usage